-Indeed, Japan has a high cost of living for many foreigners who want to live there.
-But does this mean that the cost of living in Japan is high?
-The purpose of the article is to get people to reflect well before using Japan as an example of an expensive country, and to help understand a little about the cost of living in both countries.
+Indeed, Japan has a high cost of living for many foreigners who intend to live there.
+But does that mean the cost of living in Japan is high?
+The purpose of the article is to make people think well before using Japan as an example of an expensive country, and to help understand a little of the cost of living in the 2 countries.

 Do not see this article as a comparison between Brazil and Japan.
 Both have their ups and downs.
 I hope this article clarifies all your doubts about the cost of living in Brazil and Japan.